bmcorser/_bmcorser.github.io/pages/about.rst

 What’s up?
 ##########

-Pythonista and hipster coder extraordinaire, I know my periwinkle blue caravans and can get my groove on from the bottom of the stack to the top.
+Pythonista and hipster coder extraordinaire (that means I write JavaScript as well as SQL), I know my periwinkle blue caravans and can get my groove on from the bottom of the stack to the top.

 `:cake: :custard: :shaved_ice: :doughnut:`

 Things I do outside Vim:

     - Run ``salt`` commands
+    - ``tmux`` for my life!
     - Poke around in PostgreSQL databases
     - Profile that last line of code
-    - ``git rebase -i``
+    - ``git rebase -i`` [#]_

 `:pear: :fish_cake: :fried_shrimp: :sushi:`